Supported LLM Providers

 Azure OpenAI Credential Chain

-Goose supports two authentication methods for Azure OpenAI:
+goose supports two authentication methods for Azure OpenAI:

 - API Key Authentication - Uses the

-for direct authentication - Azure Credential Chain - Uses Azure CLI credentials automatically without requiring an API key
+AZURE_OPENAI_API_KEYfor direct authentication - Azure Credential Chain - Uses Azure CLI credentials automatically without requiring an API key

 To use the Azure Credential Chain: